How to pay your Spirits Drinks Verification fee and the time it takes for payment to reach HMRC.

 |20 50 46||73987795||HMRC Accounts Receivable Receipts|

 You’ll need your 14-digit reference number.
-You’ll find this on the invoice HMRC sends you.
+This is on the invoice HMRC sends you.

 Your payment may be delayed if you use the wrong reference number.